singlavinod/Self-Driving-Car-NanoDegree-Udacity/README.md

 The program is 9 months long and has three terms in total with individual terms focussing on:

-1. Computer Vision and Deep Learning - *In progress*
+1. Computer Vision and Deep Learning - *Completed*

-2. Sensor Fusion, Localization and Control
+2. Sensor Fusion, Localization and Control - *In progress*

-3. Path Planning and System Integration
+3. Path Planning and System Integration - *Planned*

 Each of terms has comprehensive projects to ensure percolation of presented concepts.
 The repository is organized according to individual terms and corresponding projects/labs are contained within the subdirectories.